 10. Types of fees and charges

 In every investment, there are various charges that need to be paid.
-In case of ULIP, these are the broadly classified fees and charges.
+In the case of ULIP, these are the broadly classified fees and charges.

 a.
 Premium Allocation Charge

 Premium Allocation Charge is deducted as a fixed percentage from the premium paid in the initial years of the policy, it is charged at a higher rate.
 The charges include the initial and renewal expenses and intermediary commission expenses.
 It is a front load charge as it is deducted from your premium paid.

 This charge is to provide for the insurance coverage under the plan.
 Mortality charges depend on a number of factors like age, sum assured, etc., and is deducted on a monthly basis.

 c.
 Fund Management Charges

 Fund Management Charge is charged by the insurance company to manage various funds in the ULIP.
 It is levied for management of the funds and is deducted before arriving at the NAV.
 The maximum allowed is 1.35 percent per annum of the fund value and is charged daily.
 Generally, insurers levy the maximum allowed in equity funds, while the charge on non-equity funds is lower.

 d.
 Partial Withdrawal Charge

 ULIPs have options for partial withdrawals of funds.
 Some plans offer unlimited withdrawals, but some restrict it to 2-4 withdrawals.
 These withdrawals can be for free up to a certain limit or can be charged based on your transactions.

 e.
 Switching your funds

 f.
 Policy administration charges

 This charge is levied for the administration of the policy and it is deducted on a monthly basis by the cancellation of units from all funds chosen.
 This charge can be at a fixed rate or a percentage of your premium.